US Federal Loans

 We will advise on your estimated Cost of Attendance (COA).
 Please note that COA calculations will only be provided for those in receipt of a conditional offer for undergraduate or postgraduate study at Aberystwyth University.
 You can borrow up to the value of your COA with a combination of Direct Loan, (Grad or Parent) PLUS loan and/or private loan.

-Students on distance-learning courses, which are sometimes referred to as on-line programs, are no longer eligible for Federal Aid.
+Students on distance-learning courses, which are sometimes referred to as on-line programs, are not eligible for Federal Aid.
 They must opt for private loans.

 Students receiving U.S. Federal Aid through a Foreign School must not study in the U.S. (i.e. part-time PhD students cannot receive aid if they are studying in the US and Masters students cannot return to the US over the summer months to complete their dissertation).
 The extension of U.S. Federal Direct Loan Program allows students to study outside of the U.S. The calculation of the actual amount of Federal Aid is based on the student pursuing their entire course at the specified Foreign School.